BeyondCy/http-plus-plus/README.md

 In the thread routine, there is an HttpRequest class that reads the TcpSocket client and parses the data sent.
 This information is passed to a HttpResponse object, which uses the strategy pattern to handle the request.

 ### Security
 Do not use this in production.
-This hardcodes unauthorized operations such as PUT, and is vulnerable to other issues such as directory traversal.
+This hardcodes unauthenticated operations such as PUT, and is vulnerable to other issues such as directory traversal.
 It is made available for educational benefit.